Cassin01/texrun.vim/README.md

 ## Usage

-The file will be automatically compiled when you save it.
+The file is automatically compiled when you save it.

 ## Affinity
 [vim-autosave](https://github.com/907th/vim-auto-save)